\"Writing.Com

 I curse my selfish heart.
 With each passing day, as Elisha watches over me, her noble vigil weighs her down.
 By the time the gates of Shiadur open again, she will be too heavy to enter, denied the music of creation for her sacrifice.
 I cannot be the reason she misses her heavenly reward.
 I ball up my fist.
 "Why do you care so much for a wizened old lump of leather like myself?"

-The skin of my fingers cracks as the piano speaks of the grand ball in the capital, leaping and swirling like the music of the orchestra.
+The skin of my undead fingers cracks as the piano speaks of the grand ball in the capital, leaping and swirling like the music of the orchestra.
 Elisha's piano dances and laughs.

 The music trills lightly, bouncing carelessly about.

-Elisha reminds me, once again, that drams and ounces matter little, if only, like her, you can listen to the magic.
+Elisha reminds me, once again, that drams and ounces matter little, if only–like her–you can listen to the magic.
 I, however, am reliant on my glasses even to see the magical Inner Light of the reagents.
 I blink away the tears and strain to see the flickering power I work with.

-The orange flame upon the finely ground reagents in my mortar has turned to cinnamon.
+The orange flame upon the finely-ground reagents in my mortar has turned to cinnamon.

 This means its power has hardened, from spiritual to physical.
 While it still can send Elisha to her reward, its fires now threaten my weary flesh.
 I cannot continue; I will have her yet another day.
 With a sigh of relief, I reach for my gavel to shatter my bowl and banish my spell.